surfliner/surfliner-mirror/docs/themanual/comet/access_control.md

 ### `:edit`

 `:edit` grants access to change all aspects of the resource.
+For a Collection or Object this means altering the metadata, for a File it means editing the bitwise content of the file.

 ## Storage and Data Layout Considerations